MartMcMahon/mariana/README.md

 `game.io` gives you access to input state like which keys are down and where the mouse is.

-`game.entities` gives you access to an Entity list which has a few
+`game.entities` gives you access to the entities in the game.
+It has a few ways of getting this entities you want:
+`game.entities.all` gives you all the entities.
+`game.entities.getById('diver')` gets you the entity with a specific id.
+See `EntityList.ts` for more options.

 ### Entities

-Basically anything in the game that has state.
+An entity is basically anything in the game that has state.
+You define an entity by creating a class that extends `BaseEntity` and implements `Entity`.

 Inside an entity you can access the game through `this.entity`.

-Defined by extending `BaseEntity` and implementing `Entity`.
+Define an `id` on an entity to be able to find it easily from other entities.

 Define a `sprite` on an entity if you want the entity to have a graphical component.

-Define a `body` on an entity if you want it to interact with the physics world.
+Define a `body` on an entity if you want the entity to interact with the physics world.

 Define an `onTick` method to do something every physics step.